GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ![ChatMessageContentView detailed components](../assets/messagelist-layout-detail-components-annotation.png)

-- `mainContainer` is basically the whole view.
-It's horizontal container which holds all top-hierarchy views inside the `ChatMessageContentView` - `AvatarView`, `Spacer` and `BubbleThreadMetaContainer`.
+- `mainContainer` is the whole view.
+It's a horizontal container that holds all top-hierarchy views inside the `ChatMessageContentView` - This includes the `AvatarView`, `Spacer` and `BubbleThreadMetaContainer`.
-- `bubbleThreadMetaContainer` is a vertical container which holds `bubbleView` at the top and `metadataContainer` at the bottom by default.
-You can easily switch the positions for those elements or even add your own according to your needs.
+- `bubbleThreadMetaContainer` is a vertical container that holds `bubbleView` at the top and `metadataContainer` at the bottom by default.
+You can switch the positions for those elements or even add your own according to your needs.
-- `metadataContainer` is a horizontal container which holds  `authorNameLabel` , `timestampLabel` and `onlyVisibleForYouLabel`.
+- `metadataContainer` is a horizontal container that holds  `authorNameLabel` , `timestampLabel` and `onlyVisibleForYouLabel`.
-- `bubbleView`  is view that embeds inside `bubbleContentContainer` which is responsible for displaying `quotedMessageView` and `textView`
+- `bubbleView`  is a view that embeds inside `bubbleContentContainer` and is responsible for displaying `quotedMessageView` and `textView`

 :::danger `bubbleView` vs `bubbleContentContainer` When `ChatMessageContentView`'s `options` contain `.bubble` option, the `bubbleView` is added to `bubbleThreadMetaContainer`.
-If the option is not contained, the hierarchy contains only `bubbleContentContainer` as subview of `bubbleThreadMetaContainer`
+If the option is not contained, the hierarchy includes only `bubbleContentContainer` as subview of `bubbleThreadMetaContainer`
 :::

-### Let's achieve this layout:
+#### Example Layout

  ![](../assets/messagelist-layout-custom.png)

-With knowledge from few lines above, it implicates that we need to subclass `ChatMessageContentView` and only switch the `metadataContainer` with `bubbleView`/`bubbleThreadContainer`.
+As we detailed in the previous section, we can adjust the layout by subclassing `ChatMessageContentView` and switching the `metadataContainer` with `bubbleView`/`bubbleThreadContainer`.

-So let's start:

 First we need to delete the bubble from `layoutOptionsResolver`
 ```swift